mjmeilahn/machine-learning-projects/README.md

 17. Select % columns then -> Insert -> Chart -> Simple Line Graph
 18. This is the END of Testing the Model and viewing its CAP
 19. Compare both CAPs
-20. Repeat earlier steps as needed if accuracy is below 60% or above 90%, 70s to 80s are ideal and ready for full presentation
+20. Repeat earlier steps as needed if accuracy is below 60% or above 90%

+-- How to Determine Model Accuracy --

+90% to 100% = Too Good, it may be overfitted with correlating variables, poor sampling or include Training data.

+80% to 90% = Very Good, something of a rarity and needs to be re-confirmed just in case.

+70% to 80% = Good, this range is ideal and as in line with normal findings.

+60% to 70% = Poor, this is sub-standard and may yield a positive result though its impact is not as great.

+Below 60% = Trash, throw it out and go through the Training process again.

+-- How to Determine Model Effectiveness --

+Look at the predicted accuracy percent % when the average slope reaches 50%.